MastooraTurkmen/Cookies-Project/README.md

 ## Deployment📥

-1. How to deploy our project to netlify site?
+1. How to deploy our project to the Netlify site?
 2. I use [Netlify App](https://app.netlify.com/) for deploying my projects.
-3. Go to Netlify site and select Add a new site.
+3. Go to the Netlify site and select Add a new site.
 4. From there select **_Deploy with Github_**.
 5. Then write your project name and select it.
 6. After selecting here you can see that the project **_Review configuration for Cookies-Project_** and then select the **_Deploy Cookies-Project_** Button.